abdisalanfirin/Penetration-Test-Engagement/Report.md

 1. Perform a service and version scan using Nmap to determine which services are up and running: nmap -sS -sV -O 192.168.0.20

+nmap -sS it stands for TCP SYN port scan, where the -sV for is determine the version of the service running on port, and that the -O is the Remote OS detection using TCP/IP.
+After scanning networks for vulnerabilities, we can execute the exploits that we know an organization is vulnerable to.

     Using nmap to scan the system to see any port open
  ![using nmap to scan the system](./Images/snep-1.PNG)